anzap/ActsAsCommentable/README.md

     composer update

-Once this operation completes, the final step is to add the service provider and to run a migration.
-Open app/config/app.php, and add a new item to the providers array.
+Once this operation completes, the final step is to run a migration.

-    'Slynova\ActsAsCommentable\ActsAsCommentableServiceProvider'

-The last step is to run a migration.

     php artisan migrate --package="slynova/acts-as-commentable"